The Civil Resolution Tribunal deals with:

 Dissatisfied with a CRT decision

-If you are unhappy with the decision of the adjudicator you have 28 days from receiving notice of a CRT final decision, to file a Notice of Objection with the CRT.
+For Small Claims issues: If you are unhappy with the decision of the adjudicator you have 28 days from receiving notice of a CRT final decision, to file a Notice of Objection with the CRT.
 This will make the CRT decision unenforceable.
 You can then file a claim or counterclaim in Provincial Court and proceed to a trial before a Provincial Court judge.
+However, a Notice of Objection will not be available for a party who defaults in a tribunal proceeding, instead, you will have to apply to cancel the decision.

 Enforcing a CRT order